microsoft/aitour-get-started-with-fabric/lab/tutorial-2-get-real-time-events.md

 ## Create an event stream

-1. From the navigation bar, select **Real-Time**.
+1. From the left navigation bar, select **Real-Time**.
 You may get a dialog Welcome to Real-Time hub.
 Click **Get started** to close the dialog.

 2. Select **+ Connect data source**.